DEIPworld/deip-node/pallets/deip_stake_voting/README.md

 ## Vote for / against the call

 Puts a new positive, neutral or negative vote into the active voting.
-May be called by the asset shares holder.
+This operation executes the voting call if the threshold is reached.
+It automatically returns the asset shares to the caller (not to all voters) while the execution.
-This operation can fully remove the voting or execute it if the threshold is reached.
+The only asset holders are allowed to call this operation.

 Arguments:
 - `origin` - caller | account owner;